Sinetian/Toolkit/README.md

 This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!**WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do?
-I use GPLv3.0 lisence.According to it,you **can** use my code like this:
+I use GPLv3.0 licence.According to it,you **can** use my code like this:
 1. Commercial use
 2. Modification
 3. Distribution